runicscribe/worldbuilding-docs/dae-machina/world/cosmology/cosmology.md

 ### Darksun

 Composed of "Darkstone", a brittle, opaque black crystal that excludes arcana and aether.
 This material is durable, but explodes violently if damaged, releasing a burst of arcana.
-The Darksun excludes all light, and is only known about due to the lunar eclipses it causes.*
+The Darksun excludes all light, appearing black in color.
+Because it orbits opposite the Brightsun, the Darksun is only every found in the night sky, and is only observable when it obscures the background stars as they move through the night sky.
+Mages may also percieve the magical effects of the moon, especially during lunar eclipses.

-* These are always acompanied by a planetary lunar eclipse, so even this may not be sufficient.
-Perhaps magical effects?
+As a consequence, the Darksun is only really known by astronomers, mages, and scholars, and not by common folk.

 ### Auroras